Accurate ab initio modeling of solid solution strengthening in high entropy alloys: Introduction

 In this work, we address the above-mentioned limitations of DFT-based modeling by proposing a computationally inexpensive methodology based on the coherent potential approximation (CPA) \cite{Soven1967,Velicky1968}, which offers a very consistent way of describing properties of the effective alloy medium underlying the VC model.

-Within this approach, the equilibrium volumes are adjusted using element-specific corrections, which, in turn, improves other equilibrium properties.
-Our methodology also takes into account finite temperature effects mediated by magnetic and phonon degrees of freedom, which is especially important for describing the temperature dependence of SSS above room temperature.
-We create a fully automatized workflow for calculating all necessary quantities for estimating SSS and demonstrate it on several well-studied 3d transition metal HEAs, which are well-known for their complex magnetic behavior.
+Within this approach, the equilibrium volumes are adjusted using element-specific corrections, which, in turn, improve other equilibrium properties.
+Our methodology also takes into account finite-temperature effects mediated by magnetic and phonon degrees of freedom, which are especially important for describing the temperature dependence of SSS above room temperature.
+We create a fully automatized workflow for calculating all necessary quantities for estimating SSS and demonstrate it on several well-studied 3d transition metal HEAs, which are well known for their complex magnetic behavior.